karkra911/mental-health-chatbot/README.md

 2. Use quick action buttons or type your own message
 3. The bot will respond with empathetic, helpful guidance
 4. Supports topics like anxiety, stress, sadness, and general mental health

-### Dynamic Link Portal
-1. Open the portal page
-2. Click "Manage Links" to add new resources
-3. Edit or delete existing links using the icons on each card
-4. All changes are saved automatically in your browser

 ## 🔧 Technical Details